valentingol/gan-face-editing/README.md

 As domain mixup shows no significant improvement and can even add some unwanted artifacts, it is disable by default.
 You can enable it with `--pipeline.skip_domain_mixup=False`.

+### GFP-GAN

+To enhance the quality of the areas of the face modified, you can incorporate a read-to-use GAN, GFP-GAN.
+It was specifically trained to restore the quality of ancient images of faces, and is open-sourced : https://github.com/TencentARC/GFPGAN.

+However, it only works well on faces, so you might want to use segmentation and use GFP-GAN only on the face part, or even the mask of the area of modifications.

+In order to use it, you first have to download a trained model, at https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth, and store it, eg in `models/gpf_gan`.
+The code that calls it and run this part of the pipeline is in `pipeline/gpf_gan.py`.
+You will have to specify the paths of the input images, the output images and the model.

 ### Segmentation

 To go further in the last idea, we apply a semantic segmentation on the original image and the edited images in order to find for each image and for each transformation the area where we expect to find the change.
 First you need to get the segmentation model by Git LFS (see [Git LFS](https://git-lfs.github.com/) for details):